Why do people buy in the first place?

 In this world of ultra-consumerism (topic for some other day), we need to make an emotional connection with someone before selling them on the logical need.

-For building an emotional connection, you need a compelling story, massaging the user’s desires, fulfilling an itch, and many more.
+To build an emotional connection, you need a compelling story, massaging the user’s desires, fulfilling an itch, and many more.
 But for everything you need them to trust you before they start listening to you.

 You need them to believe you before they start listening to your story and eventually buy your story in the long run.